 No diner shall waste food.
 Paying mess bill does not entitle a diner to waste food.

-Any boarder, who is found to be indulging in undesirable and offensive activities such as ragging, physical assault, damage to property, causing inconvenience to other inmates, noncompliance of any of the conduct rules or violation of any other rule, shall be subjected to disciplinary action by the Hostel Management.
-Moreover, depending upon the gravity of the offence if the Hostel Management so considers, the case may be forwarded to the Disciplinary Committee of the institute for further action.
+Any boarder, who is found to be indulging in undesirable and offensive activities such as ragging, physical assault, damage to property, causing inconvenience to other inmates, noncompliance of any of the conduct rules or violation of any other rule, shall be subjected to disciplinary action by the Students’ Welfare Board.
+Moreover, depending upon the gravity of the offence if the Students’ Welfare Board so considers, the case may be forwarded to the Disciplinary Committee of the institute for further action.

 A Fund, to be called the Mess Fine Fund, will be created out of the fines collected from the defaulters of the mess dues.
 This Fund will be utilized for the improvement in the mess services, as decided by the Mess Committee.

-If any boarder feels aggrieved on any matter concerning running of the Hostel or its Mess, he/she may approach the Hostel Management in writing for help, guidance and/or redressal of the grievance.
-Depending on the nature of the grievance, the Hostel Management may refer the case to the Grievance Redressal Cell of the institute Cell for further action.
+If any boarder feels aggrieved on any matter concerning running of the Hostel or its Mess, he/she may approach the Students’ Welfare Board in writing for redressal of the grievance.

-Students should not arrange any functions or meeting within the hostel or outside or within the Institute campus without specific permission of the concerned authorities.
+Students should not arrange any functions or meeting within the hostel or outside or within the Institute campus without specific permission of the Hostel Superintendent.

-The jurisdiction of PU is confined to the campus.
-If our students create law and order problems outside the campus, they are answerable to the police.
-PU will do its utmost to protect you as long as you are on the right side of the law.
-Do not overstep your limits.
-Help us to help you.
+The jurisdiction of the university is confined to the campus.
+If the students create law and order problems outside the campus, they are answerable to the police.
+The university will do its utmost to protect the boarder as long as he/she is on the right side of the law.

 Code of Conduct